GuruprasadYALSHETTI/GuruprasadYalshetti/README.md

 ### Hi there 👋
 My name is Guruprasad Yalshetti and I'm a DevOps Engineer/Web Developer.
 I'm from Dharwad, Karnataka.
-You can find me on  LinkedIn.
+You can reach out to me through LinkedIn.
 🌱 I’m currently learning Web Development.
 🔭 I’m currently working on AWS and DevOps.
 <!--